heldermarchetto/ElmitecReadUviewFileFormat/README.md

 # ElmitecReadUviewFileFormat
 Import Uview files in Python

-These procedures can be used to read uview file formats (.dat).
+This class (readUview) can be used to read uview file formats (.dat).

-First read the file data as binary with:

-with open('yourFileName, mode='rb') as file:
-    fileContent = file.read()

-Then process the fileContent with:

-1) the fileHeader class:

-myFileHeader = fileHeader(fileContent)

-2) Then feed the result to the imageHeader class:

-myImageHeader = imageHeader(fileContent,myFileHeader)

-3) Now you can read the image with:

-myImage = readUview(fileContent,myFileHeader,myImageHeader)

-Now myImage is an image in numpy format.
+See testReadUview.py to see how to use it.

+Important note:
+Copy the file readUview in the directory of your script.
+This way you can import it as a module: "import readUview as ru".
+If you want to keep things clean, I can package readUview, so that you don't have to copy it around.
+Let me know.

 Please send any comments, bugs or requests to me.
 Feel free to join/improve the python code.